SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

    ```

-1. In a separatate terminal window connect the Hardhat console to Goerli (L1):
+1. In a separatate terminal window connect the Hardhat console to Syscoin Tanenbaum (L1):

    ```sh
    yarn hardhat console --network syscoin_tanenbaum